kxk302/MACS2/README.txt

     ./scripts/generate_random_peaks.sh

     The shell script calls ./scripts/generate_random_peaks.py for all folders and all EXTSIZE subfolders.
-The script creates a file with the same name as .xls file, but ending in '_peaks_random.bed'
+The script creates a file with the same name as .xls file, but ending in '_peaks_random.bed'.

 11. Split the random intervals file, for all folders and EXTSIZE subfolders, by running the following command: